John-R-Wallace-NOAA/rgit/README.md

     system("rm -r -f rgit") # Delete repo after push - inspect it before deletion if you like getwd()  # Check for original working directory

 All these steps are in the function gitPush() which can be called with autoExit = FALSE, but using verbose = TRUE is a good first step when diagnosing problems.
-Note that quotes, on the file in current working directory to be pushed, are optional.
-However, double quotes are needed on the message (being inside single quotes as seen above):
+Note that quotes, on the file name in current working directory to be pushed, are optional, and that gitPush() allows single or double quotes on message argument:

-    gitPush(gitPush.R, message = "Fixed another comment", verbose = TRUE)
+    gitPush(gitPush.R, message = 'Fixed another comment', verbose = TRUE)

 The default subdirectory to push to is 'R'; to push a file to the main root of a repo use: subDir = NULL